nikiandr/symb_server/README.md

 Client application is fully text/CLI-based.

-To use client app appropriately first of all you should choose mode.
+To use client app appropriately first you should choose mode.
 Mode can be chosen in each request to the app separately.
 By now there are 4 modes: